 The expected outcome is a robust method for the passive control of thermoacoustic oscillations, combining adjoint-based optimization and machine learning from experiments.
 When this method has been proven, it will be applied to the mid-scale annular rig at Cambridge and will then be ready to be an industrially-focused project.

-Applicants should have an excellent academic track record in a scientific, mathematical, or engineering discipline.
-A strong background in Fluid Mechanics or numerical analysis would be beneficial.
+Applicants should have an excellent academic track record in a scientific, mathematical, or engineering discipline, with at least a high 2i degree, or equivalent.

 To apply, please complete form CHRIS/6 (cover sheet for C.V.s) available at http://www.admin.cam.ac.uk/offices/hr/forms/ and send it with your C.V. and a covering letter to Matthew Juniper (email@example.com) to arrive no later than 28 Feb 2017.